 The age of consent for sexual activity is 18 years old if you are in a position of trust over that child.
-Sexual Offences Act
+For full definition see Sexual Offences Act 2003 impairment of the child's health or development.
+Neglect may occur during pregnancy as a result of maternal substance abuse.
+Once a child is born, neglect may involve a parent or carer failing to: